CIRA-GEOIPS/new_file_notification/README.md

 ## Running a consumer
 Get the config.ini file created and filled in as described above.

-The consumer is meant to be run in a Docker container using docker-compose.
+The consumer is meant to be run in a Docker container using docker compose.
 The Docker image includes the needed Python environment.

 If the image needs to be built, run:
 ```
-docker-compose build
+docker compose build
 ```
 Run the consumer with:
 ```
-docker-compose up [-d]
+docker compose up [-d]
 ```
 The `-d` with run it detached from the terminal.

 This will start up a persistent process that will consume the new file notifications and use them to add the files metadata to the DB.

-If it is run in a detached state a `docker-compose down` will stop it.
-If not, terminate it with Ctrl-C, wait ~10 seconds for it to stop, and then run `docker-compose down`.
+If it is run in a detached state a `docker compose down` will stop it.
+If not, terminate it with Ctrl-C, wait ~10 seconds for it to stop, and then run `docker compose down`.